NikitaP2001/hep-score-energy/README.md

 3.5.3 and newer**, or **Docker 1.13 and newer**.
 There are some known issues when using HEPscore with earlier Singularity and Docker releases.

+**NOTE**: if you are running hep-score with setuid-enabled Singularity/Apptainer (instead of user namespace-based execution) it may be necessary to increase the "sessiondir max size" setting to "64" MB in your system singularity/apptainer configuraton file on many-core hosts.

 ## Running HEPscore

 ```sh